theotrama/vpn/README.md

 Go is a language perfectly suited for networking development, making it an ideal candidate for this project.
 Before diving into the actual implementation, however, I feel it’s necessary to explain what VPNs are and what different kinds of protocols exist.
-Afterwards, we’ll build our own minimal VPN implementation using only Go’s standard library plus the `songgao/water` package for working with TUN devices.

-___

-## Virtual Private Networks

-As a project to improve my computer networking skills and continue my Go learning journey, I decided to peek behind the curtain of a technology that has been around for a long time: **Virtual Private Networks (VPNs)**.

-These overlay networks, which provide a tunnel from server A to server B, are a great way to hide your internet traffic from prying eyes and to ensure encryption.

-Go is a language perfectly suited for networking development, making it an ideal candidate for this project.
-Before diving into the actual implementation, however, I feel it’s necessary to explain what VPNs are and what different kinds of protocols exist.
-Afterwards, we’ll build our own minimal VPN implementation using only Go’s standard library plus the `songgao/water` package for working with TUN devices.
+Afterward, we’ll build our own minimal VPN implementation using only Go’s standard library plus the `songgao/water` package for working with TUN devices.

 ___